rvicedomini/muset/README.md

 ## A pipeline for building an abundance unitig matrix.
 MUSET is a software for generating an abundance unitig matrix from a collection of input samples (in FASTA/Q format).
-It additionally provides a comprehensive suite of tools (called `kmat tools`) for manipulating k-mer matrices.
+It additionally provides a comprehensive suite of tools (called `kmat tools`) for manipulating k-mer matrices and a script
+for generating a presence-absence unitig matrix.

 + [Installation](#installation)
   - [Conda installation](#conda-installation)